Urbana, Illinois: Market at the Square

-Station Theatre, run by the Celebration Company, hosts live performances.

-The Urbana Sweetcorn Festival
+Urbana Sweetcorn Festival

 The Urbana Sweetcorn Festival is an annual festival in Urbana.
 It was first held in August 1975 in the Busey Bank parking lot in downtown Urbana.
 It was a community event put on by employees of Busey Bank.
 Since then the Sweetcorn Festival has continued to grow.
 The Urbana Business Association is now responsible for the planning of the festival, over the years adding a local car show, an expanded family area, live music on multiple stages, food, vendors, beer, in the heart of downtown Urbana.

 In addition to corn and beverages, the festival has offered a range of activities and events, including a display of antique and other collectors' cars and volksmarches, arts events, a dog show, and a book sale organized by the Friends of the Urbana Free Library.